goofy2k/MIDI-sequencer/README.md

    **v39**
-  For usage by NiCMidi GUI notifier the pGUICharacteristic must be accessible from notifier via MidiOutNimBLE (nimBLEdriver.cpp in the NiCMidi lib).
-  To achieve this,  pGUICharacteristic must be initialized within MidiOutNimBLE::initialize and stored in NimBLEMidiOutData connectionData of the MidiOutNimBLE object.
+  Implemented a customized ostream (via it's streambuf of class class Outbuf_buffered_fckx) for NicMidi notifications over MQTT.
+NicMidi notifier.h/.cpp was modified.
+Now it contains a class MIDISequencerGUINotifierRaw that outputs the raw GUI event data (unsigned long int), This can be used as a replacement for class MIDISequencerGUINotifierText that outputs notifications as text derived from the raw data.

+  The notification raw data are sent to the Nodered FCKX_SEQ GUI flow.
+There, the raw data is converted to readable text that is displayed in a scrolling window in the Midi Sequencer dashboard.
+A next step is to use the GUI raw data notification to control a GUI (HTML/Javascript under Nodered).

+  **v40**

   TODO
+  - A next step is to use the GUI raw data notification to control a GUI (Javascript under Nodered)
-  - Check editing of presets / usage of keyBoard 2
+  - ONGOING Check editing of presets / usage of keyBoard 2
-  - Make NimBLE backtalk from synth to seq (using NimBLE characteristic onWrite) independent from status of MIDI thru  IT IS INDEPENDENT   MID thru must not be used for all commands!!!
+  - DONE from v39: Make MQTT backtalk from seq to Nodered for sending GUI notifications.
   - DONE from v38: Enable feedback from synth to seq with NimBLE characteristic onWrite.
 Currently it is only in TEST_THRU
   - DONE from v38: create separate GUI element to control thru.
 It is no started by default when recorder is started
   - DONE from v37:  replace hard-coded thru in recorder by UI/GUI controllable thru in TEST_RECORDER example